 Can Children with Autism Learn to Recognize Social Cues?

+Is it possible to teach someone with autism to understand social cues?
 Methods of training facial recognition in people with other disorders exist but have not been applied in autism treatment.
-However, teaching children on the spectrum to try and make eye contact is often a part of applied behavior analysis (ABA), as part of a greater series of interventions aimed at helping people with ASD develop the skills to better pick up on social cues.
-In the future, there may be a place of ‘face training’ in children and adults with ASD who have problems with social communication.
+However, teaching children on the spectrum to try and make eye contact is often a part of applied behavior analysis (ABA) as part of a greater series of interventions aimed at helping people with ASD develop the skills to better pick up on social cues.
+In the future, there may be a place for ‘face training’ in children and adults with ASD who have problems with social communication.

-However, ABA is not a one-size-fits-all treatment.
-Some children respond better than others, and the rate of one’s progress is entirely subjective.
-Research shows that earlier intervention leads to better overall progress, and more lasting progress.
+ABA therapy is not a one-size-fits-all treatment.
+Some children respond better than others and the rate of one’s progress is entirely subjective.
+Research shows that earlier intervention leads to better overall progress and more lasting success.